Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Beyond contact interactions: an extended cold-atom laboratory

 A similar scenario may arise for collisions in the presence of quasi-1D set-ups, where the transverse spatial directions are tightly confined as compared to the axial one (i.e., $\omega_x, \omega_y \gg \omega_z$).
 Then, it might be beneficial to incorporate finite-range corrections into the coupling constant $g$ regardless of the type of Fano-Feshbach resonances that are employed to tune the two-body atomic interactions.
 To model two-body physics of such systems, one can for example use the energy-dependent scattering length

-where $k$ is the two-body momentum in the relative two-body frame given by the relation $k=\sqrt{2 \mu E/\hbar^2}$ with $\mu$ indicating the reduced mass of the particles and $E$ their total collisional energy.
-Also, $r_e$ is the effective range correction and $a$ denotes the energy-independent scattering length parameter.
+where $k$ is the two-body momentum in the relative two-body frame given by the relation $k=\sqrt{2 \mu E/\hbar^2}$ with $\mu$ indicating the reduced mass of the particles and $E$ their total collisional energy; $r_e$ is the effective range correction and $a$ denotes the energy-independent scattering length parameter.

 In quasi-1D trapping potentials the relation~(\ref{energy_dep_scat}) was used in \citep{Naidon2007EffectiveRange,YUROVSKY2008} (see~\citep{Blume2002pseudopotential} for relevant 3D discussions) to construct models that allow for the description of resonant phenomena, such as confinement-induced resonances~\citep{YUROVSKY2008,dunjko2011confinement}.
-Note that many-body problems with energy-dependent coupling coefficients require a modification of the commonly used numerical approaches, and therefore, their physics is less explored.
+Note that many-boson problems with energy-dependent coupling coefficients require a modification of the commonly used numerical approaches, see, e.g.,~\citep{Fu2003Beyond,Collin2007Energy,Cappellaro2017finiterange,Tononi2018}.
+This is one of the reasons why the many-body (and consequently few-body) physics of these systems is not comprehensively explored.